ConvoyPanel/coterm/README.md

   <img src="https://github.com/ConvoyPanel/coterm/assets/37554696/6456b357-6e18-4856-bbe6-3b026d52f7f0" alt="Coterm banner" />
 </p>

+**NOTICE: Xterm.js support is currently not implemented.
+I'm asking the community for support in helping us reverse engineer the network layer of Proxmox's Xterm.js sessions.**

 # Convoy Terminal

 Convoy terminal is a console proxy for Convoy that hides the Proxmox origin IP address.
 Written with Rust and utilizing Svelte, Coterm is built for performance, and every millisecond counts.